-- c) Amendments to IAS 12 "Income Tax" Deferred Tax related to Assets and Liabilities arising from a Single Transaction: the IASB issued amendments to IAS 12, which narrow the scope of the initial recognition exception under IAS 12, so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences.
-The amendments clarify that where payments that settle a liability are deductible for tax purposes, it is a matter of professional judgment (having considered the applicable tax law) whether such deductions are attributable for tax purposes to the liability recognized in the Financial Statements (and interest expense) or to the related asset component (and interest expense).
-Professional judgment is important in determining whether any temporary differences exist on initial recognition of the asset and liability.
-This amendment is applicable as of January 1, 2023.
-The Bank does not expect this standard to have a material impact on the Financial Statements. - d) Amendments to IFRS 16 "Leases" Sale and Leaseback: the amendment to IFRS 16 specifies the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.
+- a) Amendments to IFRS 16 "Leases" Sale and Leaseback: the amendment to IFRS 16 specifies the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.
 The amendment does not prescribe specific measurement requirements for lease liabilities arising from a leaseback.
 The initial measurement of the lease liability arising from a leaseback may result in a seller-lessee determining 'lease payments' that are different from the general definition of lease payments.
 The seller lessee will need to develop and apply an accounting policy that results in information that is relevant and reliable in accordance with IAS 8.
 This amendment is applicable as of January 1, 2024.
-The Bank does not expect this standard to have a material impact on the Financial Statements.
+The Bank does not expect this standard to have a material impact on the Financial Statements. - b) Amendments to IAS 7 "Statement of Cash Flows" and IFRS 7 "Financial Instruments: Disclosures" Supplier Finance Arrangement: the amendments specify disclosure requirements to enhance the current requirements, which are intended to assist users of Financial Statements in understanding the effects of supplier finance arrangements on an entity's liabilities, cash flows and exposure to liquidity risk.
+This amendment is applicable as of January 1, 2024.
+The Bank does not expect this standard to have a material impact on the Financial Statements. - c) Amendments to IAS 21 "Lack of Exchangeability": the amendments to this standard will allow an entity to evaluate whether a currency is exchangeable and how to determine a spot exchange rate when exchangeability is lacking.
+This amendment is applicable as of January 1, 2025.
+The Bank is evaluating the effects that this amendment would cause in these consolidated Financial Statements.

-4 CONTINGENT TRANSACTIONS
+4. CONTINGENT TRANSACTIONS

 In order to meet specific financial needs of customers, the Bank's credit policy also includes, among others, the granting of guarantees, securities, bonds, letters of credit and documentary credits.
 The Bank is also exposed to overdrafts and unused agreed credits on credit cards of the Bank.
-Since they imply a contingent obligation for the Bank, they expose the Bank to credit risks other than those recognized in the statement of financial position and therefore, they are an integral part of the total risk of the Bank.
+Since they imply a contingent obligation for the Bank, they expose the Bank to credit risks other than those recognized in the Statement of financial position and, therefore, they are an integral part of the total risk of the Bank.

-As of December 31, 2022 and 2021, the Bank maintains the following maximum exposures to credit risk related to this type of transactions:
+As of December 31, 2023 and 2022, the Bank maintains the following maximum exposures to credit risk related to this type of transactions:

-Composition 12/31/2022 12/31/2021

-Undrawn commitments of credit cards and checking accounts 668,911,187 432,278,523
+Composition 12/31/2023 12/31/2022 Undrawn commitments of credit cards and checking accounts 1,384,680,279 2,083,040,564 Guarantees granted 185,041,419 22,448,824 Responsibilities for foreign trade operations 40,110,366 Overdraft and unused agreed commitments 36,582,600 1,909,845 Subtotal 1,646,414,664 2,107,399,233 Less: Allowance for ECL (2,176,655) (2,403,512) Total 1,644,238,009 2,104,995,721

-Guarantees granted 7,208,822 4,424,104

-Overdraft and unused agreed commitments 613,294 1,699,653

-Subtotal 676,733,303 438,402,280

-Less: Allowance for ECL (771,821) (687,783)

-Total 675,961,482 437,714,497

-Disclosures related to the allowance for ECL are detailed in item 9.5 of note 9 "Loss allowance for expected credit losses on credit exposures not measured at fair value through profit or loss".
+Disclosures related to the allowance for ECL are detailed in item 9.5 of Note 9 "Loss allowance for expected credit losses on credit exposures not measured at fair value through profit or loss".

-Risks related to the contingent transactions described above have been evaluated and are controlled within the framework of the Bank's credit risk policy, as described in note 52.
+Risks related to the contingent transactions described above have been evaluated and are controlled within the framework of the Bank's credit risk policy, as described in Note 52.

-5 DEBT SECURITIES AT FAIR VALUE THROUGH PROFIT OR LOSS
+5. DEBT SECURITIES AT FAIR VALUE THROUGH PROFIT OR LOSS

-The following table shows the bank's holdings of debt securities at fair value through profit or loss as of December 31, 2022 and 2021:
+The following table shows the Bank's holdings of debt securities at fair value through profit or loss as of December 31, 2023 and 2022: